 The thing that I don’t particularly like is that you still need to buy a physical book to go along with the online courses.

 All in all, there is pretty much nothing else to complain about if you are referring to a solid institution like MIT.

 4. Open Learning Initiative (Carnegie Mellon University)

 Not to be outdone by MIT, Pittsburgh based Carnegie Mellon also offers its own version of online classes.

 Naturally (at least I think), they cannot compete with MIT in terms of scope and depth.
-But it seem that there is more thought going into the organization of the courses and I find the teaching easy to follow, and a better customer experience as a result.
+But it seems that there is more thought going into the organization of the courses and I find the teaching easy to follow, and a better customer experience as a result.